 Use of Personal Device Volunteer Parameters

-Volunteers and/or UCLA SRP students who will be using their Personal Device (i.e. laptop, mobile device/phone, etc.) for their assignment as approved by their supervisors, must ensure that usage are within the following parameters:
+Volunteers and/or UCLA SRP students who will be using their Personal Device (i.e. laptop, mobile device/phone, etc.) for their assignment as approved by their supervisors and the Volunteer Office, must ensure that usage are within the following parameters:

 COVID-19 UPDATE: In accordance and support with the campus and health sciences guidelines, all in-person and onsite volunteering are temporarily PAUSED.

-- Remote Volunteering (restrictions and other approvals apply, see below) are optional for those eligible and have completed the clearance process.
-(VPN access are not permitted)
+- Remote Volunteering with the use of a personal device (restrictions and other approvals apply, see below) are optional for those eligible and have completed the clearance process.
+(VPN access is NOT permitted)

-Usage, Proof of Encryption, and Anti-Virus Software (SOPHOS) Installation of a personal Laptop must be indicated on your Volunteer Personal Device Form and sent to the designated program coordinator.
+Usage, Proof of Encryption, and Anti-Virus/Anti-Malware Software (must be up-to-date) Installation of a personal Laptop must be indicated on your Volunteer Personal Device Form and sent to the designated program coordinator.
 Proof can be sent in the form of one of the following:

 - Email Confirmation from UCLA Health IT

-- Screenshot/Photos of Encryption and Anti-Virus Software installed and active
+- Screenshot/Photos of Encryption and Anti-Virus/Anti-Malware Software installed and active

 - Physical Confirmation from UCLA Health IT

-To Encrypt you Personal Device (VPN is NOT PERMITTED): https://mednet.uclahealth.org/device-security-toolkit/
+To Encrypt Your Personal Device (VPN is NOT PERMITTED): https://mednet.uclahealth.org/device-security-toolkit/

 HS 9453-C Device and Removable Media Encryption: https://www.uclahealth.org/compliance/guidance-policies